vinaykumar0409/Twitter-Spammer-Classification/README.md

 You will be asked to enter the username on the webpage

-Enter twitter username:
+Enter Twitter username:

-* username : username of a twitter profile
+* Username: username of a Twitter profile

-Now hit the Check spam button.
+Now hit the Check Spam button.
 If everything goes well, you should  be able to see the output on the HTML page!

-> Note : These steps are for deployment of model on localhost.
+> Note: These steps are for deploying a model on localhost.